Vance Walberg

-Vance Patrick Walberg (born July 9, 1956) is an American basketball coach who is the head coach of the Fresno State Bulldogs of the Mountain West Conference.
+Vance Patrick Walberg (born July 9, 1956) is an American college basketball coach who is the head coach at California State University, Fresno (Fresno State), a position he has held since 2024.
 He was previously an assistant coach for the Sacramento Kings of the National Basketball Association (NBA), the head men's basketball coach at Pepperdine University, and an assistant coach at the University of Massachusetts.
 He is known for developing the dribble drive motion offense, sometimes known as the Memphis Attack, AASAA offense.

 Early life

 Walberg graduated from Monta Vista High in Cupertino, California in 1974, where he was the team's Most Valuable Player in winning a league championship.
 He spent two seasons at De Anza Community College, where he won two conference championships and finished as the school's all-time steals leader.
 He then went to Cal State Bakersfield for the next two years, and was named the school's Defensive Player of the Year twice and served as team captain.